poonsinta96/aws-s3-fileshare/README.md

 .
 ├── README.MD                   <-- This instructions file
-├── frontend                    <-- Simple JavaScript application illustrating upload ├── getSignedURL                <-- Source code for the serverless backend
+├── frontend                    <-- Simple JavaScript application illustrating upload ├── getDownloadURL              <-- Source code for the serverless backend for the download function ├── getUploadURL                <-- Source code for the serverless backend for the upload function
 ```

 ## Requirements